-Before the Contest

-Read the judging instructions and theme information carefully.
+Before the Contest: Read the judging instructions and theme information carefully.

-Orientation

-Attend the judges' orientation at the contest.
+Orientation: Attend the judges' orientation at the contest.
 The coordinator will go over the judging process in more detail and provide you with other important information.
-You will receive a judging packet which includes a schedule for your team and evaluation and other contest forms.
+You will receive a judging packet which includes your team's evaluation schedule and other contest forms.